ethsociety/learn-plasma/source/en/learn/compare.md

         <th>Fees</th>
         <td>
           <ul>
-            <li>Users pay Plasma transaction fees to validators and gas fees when exiting/withdrawing to rootchain or other chains</li>
+            <li>Users pay plasma transaction fees to validators and gas fees when exiting/withdrawing to rootchain or other chains</li>
           </ul>
         </td>
         <td>
           <ul>
-            <li>Users pay Plasma transaction fees to validators and gas fees when exiting/withdrawing to rootchain or other chains</li>
+            <li>Users pay plasma transaction fees to validators and gas fees when exiting/withdrawing to rootchain or other chains</li>
           </ul>
         </td>
         <td>